ssy0226/ssy0226.github.io/_pages/about.md

 Educational background
 ======
-Anhui University         Master's degree in Artificial Intelligence            2022-09 —— Present

-Anhui Normal University  Bachelor's degree in Computer Science and Technology  2017-9 —— 2021-9
+I earned my Bachelor's degree in Computer Science and Technology from the College of Computer and Information Science at Anhui Normal University in 2021.
+I am currently pursuing a master's degree in Artificial Intelligence at the Institute of Material Science and Information Technology at Anhui University.

 Publication
 ======